fzqneo/ByteSlice/README.md

-**ByteSlice** is a main-memory data format for fixed length unsigned integer encoded values.
-It is primarily designed for highly efficient *scan* and *lookup* in **column-store databases**.
+**ByteSlice** is a main-memory data format for fixed length unsigned integers, and attributes that can be encoded as such.
+It is primarily designed for highly efficient ordinal comparison based *scan* and *lookup* in **column-store databases**.
 The basic idea is to chop column values into multiple bytes and store the bytes at different contiguous memory spaces.